 Can Hyaluronic Acid & Retinol Be Used Together?

-Short answer: yes, hyaluronic acid and retinol can absolutely be used together.
-In fact, this is a winning combination!
+So, can I use hyaluronic acid with retinol?Short answer: yes, retinol and hyaluronic acid together can be a winning combination!
 One of the most common side effects people experience when using retinol is dryness.
 By combining it with hyaluronic acid, you’re ensuring the skin is getting extra hydration support to counteract these effects.

 The Right Way to Use Them Together